nextstrain/nextclade/paper/paper.md

 ## Nextclade datasets

 To run Nextclade, the user needs to provide a reference sequence, an annotation, a labeled tree, a QC configuration and optionally a set of primers.
-We maintain such data sets for SARS-CoV-2 and the four seasonal influenza viruses and implemented a dataset `list` and `get` functionality in the `nextclade` CLI tool.
+We currently maintain such data sets for SARS-CoV-2 and the four seasonal influenza viruses.
+The `nextclade` CLI tool includes `dataset list` and `dataset get` commands to explore and download available datasets.
-The SARS-CoV-2 tree ius labeled with the Nextstrain clade annotations for SARS-CoV-2 following a year-letter pattern like `20A` and are coupled to the WHO variant label were available (e.g. `21A (Delta)`) [@konings_sars-cov-2_2021].
+The SARS-CoV-2 tree is labeled with the Nextstrain clade annotations for SARS-CoV-2 following a year-letter pattern like `20A` and are coupled to the WHO variant label were available (e.g. `21A (Delta)`) [@konings_sars-cov-2_2021].
-Influenza trees are labeled with clades currently used by the WHO collaborating centers to discuss circulating influenza virus diversiy.
+Influenza trees are labeled with clades currently used by the WHO collaborating centers to discuss circulating influenza virus diversity.

 # Discussion